Tech Brief: Citrix Workspace Essentials and Secure Private Access Getting Started Guide

-Citrix Secure Private Access includes the Citrix Workspace Browser.
-It’s a secure embedded browser capable of applying enhanced security policies.
-Each policy enforces a restriction through the browser when using the Citrix Workspace app for desktop or Citrix Secure Browser Service when using the Citrix Workspace app web or mobile.
+Citrix Secure Private Access includes the Citrix Enterprise Browser (formerly Citrix Workspace Browser).
+It’s a secure enterprise browser capable of applying enhanced security policies.
+Each policy enforces a restriction through the browser when using the Citrix Workspace app for desktop or Citrix Remote Browser Isolation service when using the Citrix Workspace app web or mobile.

 Enhanced security with App Protection provides IT with a way to enforce security policies on both web and SaaS applications that they provision to employees.
 These policies protect data stored in these applications by applying the security controls detailed in Enhanced Security.

 The increase in flexible work and the use of personal devices for work have created security challenges.
 IT cannot defend against devices infected with malware with no insight into device health.
 It is especially true on devices with keyloggers or screenshot malware that can enable attackers to exfiltrate sensitive corporate data.

 Corporate-managed devices go through regular health checks to ensure that devices meet safety requirements.
 However, most end users do not take the same care with personal devices.
 So if a user accesses corporate resources like apps or document repositories, the malware can exfiltrate login information and any data presented on the user’s screen.

 App protection secures unmanaged devices by scrambling keystrokes and returning screenshots as blank screens, protecting corporate data from keyloggers, or screenshot malware.